hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-The PPEB-cr hardware design includes printable STL files for a full enclosure, suitable for both home FDM printers and commercial 3D print services.
+The PPEB hardware design includes printable STL files for a full enclosure, suitable for both home FDM printers and commercial 3D print services.

 The case design protects the PCB, provides proper mounting holes, and exposes: